SushantChhetry/llm-trading-bot/deepseek-experiment/docs/guides/database/migrations.md

 # Database Migration Guide

+Complete guide for managing database schema changes using Alembic.

 ## Using Alembic for Database Migrations

 Alembic is configured for managing database schema changes.
 This replaces manual SQL scripts.

+---

 ## Initial Setup